drunkONdata/fetch_dog_adoption/README.md

 # Fetch!
 Dog Adoption Project

-Using neural network and other ML & DL methods to curate a list of similar looking dogs that are available to be adopted off a user submitted picture.
+Provided a user submitted picture, use a neural network and other ML methods to curate a list of similar looking dogs that are available to be adopted in the United States.